patreilly/amazon-nova-samples/speech-to-speech/workshops/agent-core/README.md

-# Nova Sonic multi-agent architecture leveraging the Amazon AgentCore
+# Nova Sonic multi-agent architecture leveraging the Amazon Bedrock AgentCore

 Multi-agent architecture is a widely used pattern for designing AI assistants.
 In a voice assistant like Nova Sonic, this architecture coordinates multiple specialized agents to handle complex tasks.
 Each agent can operate independently, enabling parallel processing, modular design, and scalable solutions.